 Treatment

-People who have VG can use OTC medications, such as Imodium and Pepto-Bismol, to treat diarrhea.
-They should also make sure that they replace any lost fluids and electrolytes to prevent dehydration.
+People who have VG can use OTC medications, such as Imodium and Pepto Bismol, to treat diarrhea.
+They should also ensure they replace lost fluids and electrolytes to prevent dehydration.
+It is important to discuss any medications with a healthcare professional before taking them.

 3. Influenza